IDSP22/Final_Project_Deep_Sedation/README.md

 <br/>

-  <div style="text-align: justify">Furthermore, in the manuscript [3], they described “patient characteristics, including age, sex, race/ethnicity, reported tobacco use, comorbidities, body mass index (BMI), SOFA score, receipt of benzodiazepines, and exposure to deep sedation.
-They carried out bivariate tests of association between patient characteristics and death within 90 days using chi-square tests.”
-And they “hypothesized that Hispanic patients enrolled in the control arm of the ROSE trial spent more time deeply sedated than non-Hispanic patients and that greater exposure to deep sedation was associated with increased 90-day mortality” [3].<div/>
+  <div style="text-align: right">In order to assess the disparity in the degree of deep sedation across ethnicities,  the research team control for “patient characteristics, including age, sex, race/ethnicity, reported tobacco use, comorbidities, body mass index (BMI), SOFA score, receipt of benzodiazepines" [3].
+And after obtainig the different odds of exposure to deep sedation, they carried out "bivariate tests of association between patient characteristics and death within 90 days using chi-square tests.”
+The hypothesis that they were testing was “that Hispanic patients enrolled in the control arm of the ROSE trial spent more time deeply sedated than non-Hispanic patients and that greater exposure to deep sedation was associated with increased 90-day mortality” [3].<div/>

 ## Description of the problem

+<div style="text-align: right">Mari Armstrong and her team made a study on the disparity of deep sedation across ethnicities and associated this degree of sedation with the 90-day mortality rate.
+And they made interesting findings but they are looking for a better way to communicate this result to the clinicians.
+This to sensibilize and make clinicians conscious of the disparity in sedation administered and mortality rates.
+Than could influence on taking better decisions.<div/>

 ## Description of the end user

 ## User Research and Testing Plan
 ## Findings/results from interviews
 ## Prototyping round 1